- Member of International A.N.S.W.E.R.’s steering committee

 Becker has long viewed Israel as a nation guilty of egregious human-rights violations, and has objected to America’s close alliance with the Jewish state.
 In February 1998, for instance, he denounced the U.S. government for: “provid[ing] “billions of dollars a year in critical military and economic aid to Israel”; “blocking innumerable United Nations resolutions condemning Israeli seizures of Arab land”; “allow[ing] Israel to ignore the [UN] resolutions that have been passed”; and “display[ing] the most virulent hostility” toward the Palestinians.
 Accusing the U.S. and Israel of “working together to undermine the emergence of a Palestinian state,” Becker blamed both countries for “[t]he strangulation of the Palestinian economy,” the “huge rise in [Palestinian] unemployment,” and the “decline in [Palestinian] living standards.”

-In October-November 2000, Becker led an IAC “delegation to Palestine” to deliver “much-needed medicine to the Palestinian medical system, which [was] in a state of emergency because of the thousands wounded by the Israeli military machine.”
+In October-November 2000, Becker led an IAC delegation to Palestine to deliver medicine to the Palestinian medical system.

 In June 2002, Becker accused the Israeli government of seeking “to destroy the Palestinian movement in order to take possession of all of historic Palestine, once and for all.”
 He charged, moreover, that “the U.S. rulers want to crush the Palestinian resistance as a part of their program, disguised as the ‘war on terrorism,’ of smashing all resistance to the U.S. empire on a global scale.”
 “Dismantling the Palestinian resistance would pave the way for establishing uncontested U.S. hegemony in the region,” Becker elaborated, and “would also pave the way to a new all-out war of recolonization against Iraq.”